 Aside from all the essential must-haves, you should also not forget about the health of your pets.
-Traveling is stressful, and your dog or cat should be in good health before leaving home.
-Health can be something vital and can require immediate attention.
+Health issues can be vital and require immediate attention which can be hard to get when traveling.
 As an example, you should not travel knowing your dog has an ear infection.

 Here are some steps that you should take to address your pet’s health before traveling.